 In some cases, Dr. Aghayan will ask that you sleep in this position for longer.
 Speak with him about the specifics of your unique situation.

-After sleeping in an elevated position on your back for at least four to six weeks, you can usually transition to just sleeping on your back, flat on your bed, for a few weeks.
+After sleeping with upper body slightly elevated on your back for at least four to six weeks, you can usually transition to just sleeping on your back, flat on your bed, for a few weeks.
 Sleeping like this can also become tiresome, however, so patients ultimately want to know, “When can I sleep on my side after breast augmentation?”

 Ultimately, side sleeping can usually resume six to eight weeks (around two months) after your surgery.
 Again, always discuss your unique situation with Dr. Aghayan as sleeping recommendations will vary from patient to patient.

 Initially, for the first few days and weeks after your surgery, you’ll need to wear a compression garment.
 This will be the garment you went home with after surgery.

 Some patients simply refer to this garment as a bra, and it is very similar even though it has a specific medical purpose as well.
 That is, wearing a compression garment around the surgical area can help reduce swelling and will ensure the reshaping techniques Dr. Aghayan performed stay well-intact.

 Your compression garment/bra should be worn 24/7 after surgery.
 It should only be taken off when bathing.
 Plan on wearing your bra for at least two to four weeks after your procedure.

 After several weeks, and with Dr. Aghayan’s go-ahead, you can begin to limit the amount of time you wear your compression garment to the daytime only.
 This means you’ll be able to stop wearing your bra at night if you prefer.
 On the other hand, some patients like wearing their compression garments/bras at night.

 Sleeping is one of the top concerns for breast augmentation patients.
 Here are a few more tips from Dr. Aghayan to help you sleep better after surgery.